-We put our dream to reality and travel to Kenya to visit orphan elephants, Ngasha and Kandecha who we sponsor through the David Sheldrick Wildlife Trust.
-After researching, planning and email communication with tour companies and guides we settle with Martin Maina in Nairobi and create a perfect itinerary for Kenya that includes Ithumba, Masai Mara, Lake Nakuru and Lake Bogoria on our list of places to visit.
+We put our dream to reality and travel to Kenya to visit orphan elephants, Ngasha and Kandecha whom we sponsor through the David Sheldrick Wildlife Trust.
+After researching, planning and email communication with tour companies and guides we settled with Martin Maina from Nairobi Specialist and created a perfect itinerary for Kenya that includes Nairobi, Ithumba, Masai Mara, Lake Nakuru and Lake Bogoria.

 Nairobi Elephant Orphanage

-Our first day in Nairobi, we visit Ngasha and other elephant babies during their 11am milk bottles and play time.
+On our first day in Nairobi, we visit Ngasha and other baby elephants during their 11 am milk bottles and play time at the Nairobi Elephant Orphanage.
 In the afternoon, we return for a special afternoon visit when the orphans are put to bed.
 Going behind the scenes with the baby elephants and their keepers, who devote their lives to the orphans is a once in a lifetime experience.

 Ithumba – 420 km – 8 hours drive from Nairobi

 The next day we make the long dusty drive to Ithumba in Tsavo National Park.
 Kandecha our other sponsored elephant has been transferred here from the Nairobi Orphanage.
 He and the older babies will continue the next phase of their rehabilitation and eventual release.
 Ithumba is booked exclusively to one group at a time, so we have the camp and elephants to ourselves for the next couple of days.
-The mornings and afternoons are spent with the baby elephants during their milk bottle feeds and their 11am mud bath.
-The wild elephants arrive so they can bath and interact with the orphans, which is a sight to behold.
+The mornings and afternoons we spend with the baby elephants during their milk bottle feed and their mud bath.
+The wild elephants of Tsavo arrive so they can bathe and interact with the orphans, which is a sight to behold.

 Camping in the Masai Mara – 250 km – 6 hours drive from Nairobi

-We spend four days at a camp site directly above a Hippo pool; go on safari drives spotting everything from lions on the savannah plains, giraffes on the escarpment and elephants at sunrise.
-It’s the beginning of the Great Migration and wildebeest and zebras regularly visit the river bank.
-We sit around the camp fire at night, listening to hippos splashing and wallowing below and lions roaring close by.
+We spend four days at a campsite in the Masai Mara directly above a Hippo Pool and go on safari drives spotting everything from lions on the savannah plains, to giraffes, and elephants at sunrise.
+It’s the beginning of the Great Migration and wildebeest and zebras regularly visit the riverbank.
+We sit around the campfire at night, listening to hippos splashing and wallowing below and lions roaring close by.

 Lake Nakuru – 230 km – 7 hours drive from Masai Mara

 From the Masai Mara, we travel to Lake Nakuru National Park and stay in Naishi Guest House.
 This is our base for the next three days while exploring Lake Nakuru.
-After camping for four days, the wood-fire heated shower is pure bliss.
-We all have a gorgeous bedroom with own shower and toilet and the huge timber kitchen is a dream for Sammy.
+After camping for four days, the wood-fired heated shower is pure bliss.
+The bedrooms are gorgeous with their own shower and toilet and the huge timber kitchen is a dream for Sammy our cook.

 Lake Bogoria – 160 km – 3 hours drive from Lake Nakuru

-The Pokot tribes are cultivators and pastoralists who have kept their traditional ways.
-It is an authentic cultural experience.
-The road from Lake Baringo to Lake Bogoria is very dusty and rough.
-We would recommend this only if you are very enthusiastic to visit the tribes!
+The Pokot tribes are cultivators and pastoralists who have kept their traditional ways, so it is an authentic cultural experience.
+The road from Lake Baringo to Lake Bogoria is dusty and rough therefore we recommend this only if you are enthusiastic to visit the tribes!

 We can’t praise Martin our guide enough.
 Right from the start, he was honest and enthusiastic about our camping safari.
-He was open to any ideas and let us know what would and wouldn’t work.
-During our trip, we made a few changes which could have been a nightmare, but Martin took it all in his stride and remained flexible.
-His price is excellent as he’s not out to make a huge profit, only a wage.
-He is very knowledgeable about the wildlife and his country.
-We recommend Martin for any trip type and duration.
+He is open to any ideas and lets us know what would and wouldn’t work.
+During our trip, we made a few changes which could have been a nightmare, but Martin always takes it in his stride and remains flexible.
+His price is excellent because he’s not out to make a huge profit, only a wage.
+He is very knowledgeable about the wildlife and his country and for this reason, we recommend Martin for any trip type and duration.

-Sammy cooks the most delicious meals with a few pots and pans.
-He can whip up any dietary requirements or special requests on a gas burner or over hot coals.
-Martin and Sammy are the most genuine people we know.
-They love their jobs and make a great team.
+Sammy cooks the most delicious meals with a few pots and pans and he can also whip up any dietary requirements or special requests on a gas burner or over hot coals.
+Martin and Sammy are the most genuine people we know, love their jobs and make a great team.
 Go Martin and Sammy!